Senior Clinician-Tennant Creek

 Your primary responsibilities:

-- Participate in program development, implementation and review of ACF’s therapeutic services working collaboratively to contribute to the successful development and implementation and review of the services.
+- Participate in program development, implementation and review of the program

 - Establish and convene care teams for each child/young person in the program with the aim of ensuring effective planning and coordination of services, collaboration with other professionals, and a clear exchange of information.